guidoffm/altiros-azure-cloud-printer/README.md

 ## Create a shell script for each printer queue you want to print from

-For example: Create the file /home/cloudprn/cloudprn-standard.sh Adjust the settings for sbConnectionString, queueName and printer!
+For example: Create the file `/home/cloudprn/cloudprn-standard.sh`

+Adjust the settings for `sbConnectionString`, `queueName` and `printer`!

 ```
 #!/bin/bash